amirmasoudabdol/preferably/README.md

   bootstrap: 5
 ```

+> ⚠️ {preferably} 0.4 is not yet on CRAN, so, unless you are pulling the repo from the github, you should not upgrade yet!

 > ⚠️ Keep in mind that you should NOT use `default_assets: false` when you change the default template. 'preferably' relies on some of the 'pkgdown' assets and templates.

 ### Integration